Whenever new regulations come into effect, some amount of confusion is sure to follow.

-1. When do the RAY BAUM’s Act rules take effect?
+1. When is the RAY BAUM’s Act deadline?

-Fixed devices like desk phones that don’t easily move around need to deliver dispatchable location by January 6, 2021.
+Fixed devices like desk phones that don’t easily move around must deliver dispatchable location by January 6, 2021.
 The deadline for nomadic VoIP services that may include the use of devices like laptops or tablets that can easily move around is January 6, 2022.

-2. What is the minimum I should do in order to comply with RAY BAUM’s Act?
+2. What should I do to comply with RAY BAUM’s Act?

 This is a hugely complicated question.
 It’s like asking, “How much is a car going to cost me?”
 The answer is, “It all depends.”